raseward14/automation-finder/client/NOTES.md

 - a location service - https://www.w3schools.com/html/html5_geolocation.asp HTML Geolocation API - https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API MDM web docs on Geolocation API - https://developers.google.com/maps/documentation/geocoding/overview Google Geolocation API (I already have cridentials for this one I believe)

 So essentially the user authorizes the integration, then can use the app to create tasks that are always geocoded on a Custom Field with their current location.

+# potential structure

+- LandingPage: could include a general explanation and UI for the OAUTH flow
+- CreateTaskPage: fields for the Create Task request, add the APIs above
+- 404 page